marcoshidalgonunes/SpringWithKafka/README.md

-# PocAccountTransactions
+# BffUsingKafka
-Studies for Proof of Concept to process high volume of bank account transactions
+Example of Backend to Frontend (BFF) communicating with a backend worker via Kafka.